-The Biotechnology Group investigates the application of microbial metabolites and natural products as flotation reagents.
+The Biotechnology Department investigates the application of microbial metabolites and natural products as flotation reagents.
 Together with processing engineers at HIF, those biotechnical reagents are being produced, characterized and tested.
 Another research approach uses the phage surface display technology in order to develop peptides specifically for highly selective flotation reagents.

-The group investigates the following topics:
+The team investigates the following topics:

 - Identification and application of natural biological agents for particle separation; development of new flotation processes

 - Selection and further development of particle-specific peptides for the application in separation processes, e.g. for recycling micro particles

 - Characterization of biomolecule-particle surface interactions; gaining process understanding

 - Process development for the production of biological agents in the separation process

 - Lederer, F. L.; Curtis, S. B.; Bachmann, S.; Dunbar, S. W.; MacGillivray, R. T. A.

 "Identification of lanthanum-specific peptides for future recycling of rare earth elements from compact fluorescent lamps", Biotechnology and Bioengineering, 114(2017)5, 1016-1024

 - Curtis, S.; Lederer, F.L.; Dunbar, W.S.; MacGillivray, R.T.A.